 Requirements to pay a commission

-In a number of cases, attackers send letters to victims on behalf of the regulator, stating that they allegedly have accounts with a large sum of money opened in foreign credit institutions, so a commission must be paid.
+In several cases, attackers send letters to victims on behalf of the regulator, stating that they allegedly have accounts with a large sum of money opened in foreign credit institutions, so a commission must be paid.

-If a person has received an email about the receipt of a large amount of money from an unknown organization and is asked to pay a commission, tax, or insurance to receive it, we recommend that you do not respond to such messages and, in no case, transfer money.
+If a person has received fake emails about the receipt of a large amount of money from an unknown organization and is asked to pay a commission, tax, or insurance to receive it, we recommend that you do not respond to such messages and, in no case, transfer money.

 Fake passports

-When making a purchase via the Internet, it is worth checking the seller's reputation and also not making transfers even to familiar accounts if you have to use an unfamiliar payment system for this.
+When purchasing via the Internet, it is worth checking the seller's reputation and also not making transfers even to familiar accounts if you have to use an unfamiliar payment system for this.

 Safest online payment methods